TomChristiaensAVTR/Z3BP_SL_MASS_MASSBP/README.md

 <img width="1134" height="441" alt="image" src="https://github.com/user-attachments/assets/e219995d-6bce-4104-8ae7-164dbaf08e23" />

 3/ STEP 3: Do the setup for the different dimensions/tables/views that are to be updated.
+Please notice that I am using the SQL view of a CDS view.
+(I was obliged due to the fact that CDS entities are not compatible with the MASS setup)

 <img width="1889" height="597" alt="image" src="https://github.com/user-attachments/assets/227d7d07-2549-4cb9-9e8c-e3145324c0b7" />